MPLhack3d/MPLhack3d.github.io/_posts/2025-02-18-thm-creative-writeup.md

   beta                    [Status: 200, Size: 591, Words: 91, Lines: 20, Duration: 45ms]
 ```

-I found a subdomain which showed an URL Tester:
+I found a subdomain that displayed a URL Tester:

 ![URL tester](/assets/img/tryhackme/Creative/thm_creative_1.jpg)

-I started with the local website `http://127.0.0.1/` and the website got loaded.
-This seemed to be a Server-Side Request Forgery (SSRF) vulnerability, so I checked if I were able to reach another internal system on a different port.
+I started with the local website `http://127.0.0.1/`, and it loaded successfully.
+This appeared to be a Server-Side Request Forgery (SSRF) vulnerability, so I checked whether I could reach another internal system on a different port.
 I used ffuf to fuzz localhost and all ports up to 65535.
 I created a port list using `seq` as the wordlist for ffuf.

 ```bash
 $ seq 65535 > ports.txt